Jacksonville Quaker Worship Group at the Beach

 As Quakers, we respect the universal sanctity and dignity of all people.
 We urge our government and all those who have influence in the Middle East conflict to set aside violence and aggression.
 We encourage them to devote diplomatic, financial, and material resources to peace rather than war.

-Neptune Beach, FL 32266
+Atlantic Beach, FL

 We broadcast over a Zoom link.

-If you would like to be added to our email list and get the Zoom link please contact us through email.
+If you would like to be added to our email list and get the Zoom link please contact us through email:

 jacksonvillequakers1950@gmail.com